KazuCocoa/web_qa/README.md

 # WebQa

-WebQa application is used at webqa meeting.
+WebQa application is a web site for Web Service QA Meeting.
+The meeting is hold in Japan.
+And first web site about the meeting is [here](https://peraichi.com/landing_pages/view/webqa).

-This web app works on https://web-qa.herokuapp.com/ Allowd developer can deploy this repository on the above heroku.
+This web app works on https://web-qa.herokuapp.com/ .
+Allowd developer can deploy this repository on the above heroku.